Live from the Southern Command in sunny South Florida.

 Welcome to the program.

-God bless you, Russ.
+God bless you, Rush.

-I've never ever in my life voted for a Democrat.
+I've never, ever in my life voted for a Democrat.

 If you just listen and don't say anything.

-Uh you're not you're not looking at everybody that he's around.
+You're not looking at everybody that he's around.

-He went to, he actually went to Columbia University, is that correct?
+He actually went to Columbia University.

 He's well educated.